 Sandervalia National Museum

-The Sandervalia National Museum of African Modern Art is located near the Ignace Deen Hospital on the 7th boulevard in Kaloum, in the Sandervalia quarter of Conakry.
-The museum is located in a park in the Sandervalia district that had large trees, all but one of which has been cut down.[2]
-One wing has been restored with the support of the Embassy of Japan.
-A masonry box built in 1896 by Aimé Olivier de Sanderval is found to the right of the entrance.
-It is a curious concrete arch that is sometimes used informally by artists to exhibit their paintings.
+The Sandervalia National Museum of African Modern Art is located near the Ignace Deen Hospital on the 7th boulevard in Kaloum, in the Sandervalia district of Conakry.
+It is situated within a park that was once adorned with large trees, most of which have been cut down.
+An architectural relic from 1896, a masonry box constructed by Aimé Olivier de Sanderval, can be found near the entrance.
+This intriguing concrete arch often serves as an informal exhibition space for local artists.

-Statues from the colonial era are collected in the courtyard of the museum of African Modern Art.
-They represent historical figures of Guinea and included Almamy Samori Ture.
-There are statues of Sanderval, of the Governor Noël Ballay by the sculptor H. Allourd, of Doctor Victor Le Moal (1876–1908), and of Monseigneur Raymond René Lérouge (1876–1949) surrounded by musicians and a fisherman with his wife and children.
-The courtyard contains a buffet restaurant.
-Its railings are curiously decorated with colonial helmets.
-The cafeteria is in a hut wearing a giant colonial helmet, apparently an empty tribute to the French colonialists.
+The museum courtyard gathers statues from the colonial era, representing significant historical figures of Guinea, including Almamy Samori Ture.
+Other statues include Sanderval, Governor Noël Ballay sculpted by H. Allourd, Doctor Victor Le Moal (1876–1908), and Monseigneur Raymond René Lérouge (1876–1949), surrounded by musicians and a fisherman with his wife and children.
+The courtyard also houses a buffet restaurant, its railings peculiarly adorned with colonial helmets.
+A cafeteria, nestled in a hut crowned by a giant colonial helmet, stands as a somewhat ironic tribute to the French colonialists.

 Location